Decoding the Mystery: What is Accrued Interest on Student Loans?

 On the contrary, unsubsidized loans are less forgiving.
 Much like other types of loans, interest begins to accrue from the moment you receive the funds.
 This interest, if left unpaid, capitalizes, adding to your principal and thereby increasing the total amount you owe.
 The result?
 A heftier student loan balance, demanding larger repayments.

-Grasping these differences is pivotal to handling your student loan expenses efficiently.
-But which loan type fits your financial scenario more comfortably?
+Understanding these differences is crucial to managing your student loan costs effectively.
+So, which loan type suits your financial landscape better?

 Subsidized vs Unsubsidized Student Loans: A Comparison in Terms of Accrued Interest